Octachron/tensority/README.md

 * index level
   * trying to access the `k+1`th elements of an array of size `k` should be an error

+Each level of safety restricts the number of functions implementable using tensority safe interface.
+However, non-trivial functions can still be implemented using this safe interface.

 ## Examples